-- 3 '3D' force the entire ocean volume uniformly - 2 '2D' force the entire ocean surface uniformly32 - 1 [currently there is no option for forcing a single ocean column] - 0 '0D' force a specified point in the ocean - -1 'SURFACE' force with/to specified surface ocean pattern - -2 'BENTHIC' force with/to specified benthic pattern - -3 'LEVEL' force a specific layer in the ocean with/to specified pattern - -4 'SURFACE+BENTHIC' simultaneously force with/to specified (and sperate) surface and benthic pattern biogem_force_flux_ocn_xxx_sig.dat for flux forcings, and biogem_force_restore_ocn_xxx_sig.dat
+- 3 3D' force the entire ocean volume uniformly - 2 2D' force the entire ocean surface uniformly - 1 [currently there is no option for forcing a single ocean column] - 0 '0D' force a specified point in the ocean - -1 'SURFACE' force with/to specified surface ocean pattern - -2 'BENTHIC' force with/to specified benthic pattern - -3 'LEVEL' force a specific layer in the ocean with/to specified pattern - -4 'SURFACE+BENTHIC' simultaneously force with/to specified (and sperate) surface and benthic pattern biogem\force\flux\ocn\xxx\sig.dat for flux forcings, and biogem\force\restore\ocn\xxx\sig.dat where: xxx represents the mnemonic of the tracer (e.g., DIC is dissolved inorganic carbon.
+CH4 is methane, etc.).

-The default (3) specifies that the forcing is applied uniformly to the entire (3D) ocean volume.
+The default (3) is that the forcing is applied uniformly to the entire (3D) ocean volume.

-Options 3, 2, and 0, as: uniform 3D33 (volume), uniform 2D (surface), and point forcing, respectively, require no additional (spatial) information and only an additional file specifying the time-dependent information for each forcing need be provided:
+Options 3, 2, and 0, as: uniform $3D^{16}$ (volume), uniform 2D (surface), and point forcing, respectively, require no additional (spatial) information and only an additional file specifying the time-dependent information for each forcing need be provided: